-Everything you need to know about the Kakhovskaya HPP disaster
+Everything you need to know about the Kakhovka HPP disaster

 Petro Kotin, Chairman of Energoatom and Ihor Syrota, CEO of Ukrhydroenergo [Ukrainian hydroelectric power regulator];

-Heads of the military administrations of several oblasts: Oleg Synegubov of Kharkiv; Yury Malashno of Zaporizhzhya; Oleksandr Prokudin of Kherson; and Serhii Lysak of Dnipropetrovsk.
+Heads of the military administrations of several oblasts: Oleh Syniehubov of Kharkiv; Yurii Malashno of Zaporizhzhia; Oleksandr Prokudin of Kherson; and Serhii Lysak of Dnipropetrovsk.

 As one of the participants of the meeting told UP, it was very dynamic.